ubc-library-rc/r-microdata/content/R_example.md

 ![](images/both_years_age.png)

 What do you notice about this plot?

--   Y-axes in A vs B: Which plot is easier to read?
 -   Statistical weights: Does this plot represent the actual age and gender distribution of Canada?
 -   Gender breakdown: Which gender identities are likely underrepresented in the data.
 Is this more of a problem in some age groups than others?
 -   Overall participant numbers between years